407-610-2417

 Track and Improve with AI-Centric Metrics

 You can click on the number of pages to see which ones trigger an AI summary.
-To check what queries specifically show up there, you could navigate to the organic keywords report.
+To check what queries appear there, navigate to the organic keywords report.
 Here, you can filter them to only see the ones that result in a summary:

 • Click on the SERP Features filter